Dick Clark: American Bandstand

-In 1952, Clark moved to Drexel Hill, Pennsylvania, a suburb of Philadelphia, where he took a job as a disc jockey at radio station WFIL, adopting the Dick Clark handle.
+In 1952, Clark moved to Drexel Hill, Pennsylvania, a section of Upper Darby just outside of Philadelphia, where he took a job as a disc jockey at radio station WFIL, adopting the Dick Clark handle.
 WFIL had an affiliated television station (now WPVI) with the same call sign, which began broadcasting a show called Bob Horn's Bandstand in 1952.
-Clark was responsible for a similar program on the company's radio station and served as a regular substitute host when Horn went on vacation.
+Clark was responsible for a similar program on the company's radio station and was a regular substitute host when Horn went on vacation.
 In 1956, Horn was arrested for drunk driving and was subsequently dismissed.
 On July 9, 1956, Clark became the show's permanent host.

 Bandstand was picked up by the ABC television network, renamed American Bandstand, and debuted nationally on August 5, 1957.
 The show took off, due to Clark's natural rapport with the live teenage audience and dancing participants as well as the "clean-cut, non-threatening image" he projected to television audiences.
 As a result, many parents were introduced to rock and roll music.
 According to Hollywood producer Michael Uslan, "he was able to use his unparalleled communication skills to present rock 'n roll in a way that was palatable to parents."
 James Sullivan of Rolling Stone stated that "Without Clark, rock & roll in its infancy would have struggled mightily to escape the common perception that it was just a passing fancy."

 In 1958, The Dick Clark Show was added to ABC's Saturday night lineup.
 By the end of year, viewership exceeded 20 million, and featured artists were "virtually guaranteed" large sales boosts after appearing.
 In a surprise television tribute to Clark in 1959 on This Is Your Life, host Ralph Edwards called him "America's youngest starmaker", and estimated the show had an audience of 50 million.

 Clark moved the show from Philadelphia to Los Angeles in 1964.
 The move was related to the popularity of new "surf" groups based in southern California, including The Beach Boys and Jan and Dean.
 After moving to Los Angeles, the show became more diverse and featured more minorities.
 The show was notable for promoting desegregation in popular music and entertainment by prominently featuring black musicians and dancers.
 Prior to this point, the show had largely excluded black teenagers.